Category: Uncategorized

 WEBINAR Designing a Win-Win Loan Fund: Incentivizing Worker Retention Through Zero-Interest Training Loans

 The Mobility Finance Network (MFN) hosted its third webinar in December 2025: “Peer Lending for People on the Move: Converting Social Capital into Creditworthiness.”
-Ashley Gerwin, Co-Founder of Giving Credit and a member of the MFN advisory council, explored the credit challenges migrants face and the importance of community finance.
+Ashley Sherwin, Co-Founder of Giving Credit and a member of the MFN advisory council, explored the credit challenges migrants face and the importance of community finance.
 She also discussed how Giving Credit turns trusted social transactions into recognized credit domestically—with implications for worker mobility and migration programs globally.
 Access the webinar recording here and the slides here.

 The Mobility Finance Network is an initiative powered by LaMP that fosters collaboration, knowledge-sharing, and innovation to cultivate financial tools for workers on the move and the businesses that support them.
 To learn more about the MFN, sign up for announcements here.